pgoodwin/engineeringladders/Analyst.md

 ![Analyst 1](/charts/developer-1.png)

 * **Adopts**: actively learns and adopts the technology and tools defined by the team
-* **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
+* **Enhances**: successfully pushes new visualizations and data pulls
 * **Learns**: quickly learns from others and consistently steps up when it is required
-* **Follows**: follows the team processes, delivering a consistent flow of features to production
+* **Follows**: follows the team processes, delivering a consistent flow of visualizations and reports to production
-* **Subsystem**: makes an impact on one or more subsystems or team pods
+* **Subsystem**: makes an impact on one or more areas of business focus or teams

 ## D2 - Analyst 2

 ![Analyst 2](/charts/developer-2.png)

 * **Adopts**: actively learns and adopts the technology and tools defined by the team
-* **Designs**: designs and implements medium to large size features while reducing the system's tech debt
+* **Designs**: designs and implements medium to large size visualization portfolios while reducing manual interventions
 * **Supports**: proactively supports other team members and helps them to be successful
 * **Enforces**: enforces the team processes, making sure everybody understands the benefits and tradeoffs
-* **Subsystem**: makes an impact on one or more subsystems or team pods
+* **Subsystem**: makes an impact on one or more areas of business focus or teams

 ## D3 - Analyst 3

 ![Analyst 3](/charts/developer-3.png)

 * **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
-* **Designs**: designs and implements medium to large size features while reducing the system's tech debt
+* **Designs**: designs and implements medium to large size visualization portfolios while reducing manual interventions
 * **Supports**: proactively supports other team members and helps them to be successful
 * **Challenges**: challenges the team processes, looking for ways to improve them
 * **Team**: makes an impact on the whole team, not just on specific parts of it